betinkaraman/us_visa_rescheduler/README.md

 ## How to use
 - Initial setup!
 - Edit information [config.ini.example file].
 Then remove the ".example" from file name.
 - If webdriver can't find chrome driver, you can download it from [https://developer.chrome.com/docs/chromedriver/downloads] and extract it to repo folder.
-Just add driver path to config.json file.
+Just add driver path to config.json file (Chage to full path).
 - [Optional] Edit your push notification accounts information [config.ini.example file].
 - Run visa.py file, using `py visa.py` or `python3 visa.py`